eunchangchoi/eunchangchoi.github.io/index.md

      <br>
  <strong> CONFERENCES, TALKS, PRESENTATIONS </strong> <br>
 ▪ Discussant, <a href="https://www.un.org/techenvoy/global-digital-compact"> Global Digital Compact for Corporate Sustainability</a>, organized by UN IGF + APrIGF, Singapore (Sept.2022)<br>
-▪ "AI for Public Good and Socio-economic Impacts", "Why is Open Data Vital for UN Sustainable Development Goals" at Next Generation Entrepreneurship Training, <a href="https://unitwin.handong.edu/en/business/business01.php?PHPSESSID=69c02cb1186389da4b0fabb228f124c0"> UNESCO UNI-TWIN Program</a>,Handong Global University, S.Korea (Aug.2022) <br>
+▪ "AI for Public Good and Socio-economic Impacts", "Why is Open Data Vital for UN Sustainable Development Goals" at Next Generation Entrepreneurship Training, <a href="https://unitwin.handong.edu/en/business/business01.php?PHPSESSID=69c02cb1186389da4b0fabb228f124c0"> UNESCO UNI-TWIN Program</a>with Handong Global University, Gyeongju, S.Korea (Aug.2022) <br>
 ▪ "The Ethics of AI-Powered Voice Chatbots and Virtual Reality for Digital Afterlives" and "The Global Treands and Issues of Robot Ethics"
  <a href="https://www.clawar.org/icres2022/technical-program"> International Conference on Robot Ethics and Standards</a>(ICRES) COEX, Seoul, S.Korea (July.2022)<br>
 ▪ "Metaverse as the Public Sphere and Its Role in Democracy: Platform Architecture, Data Privacy and Abuse" <a href="https://ksaie.or.kr"> The Korean Society for Artificial Intelligence Ethics </a> & <a href="http://www.politics21.or.kr/"> The 21th Century Political Science Association </a>, Busan, S.Korea (May.2022)<br>
 ▪ "AI-Generated Virtual Reality in the Metaverse and Sexual Abuse" <a href="http://www.kiiss.or.kr/journal/sub02.html/"> Intelligent Information System Conference </a> S.Korea (May.2022)<br>
-▪ "Social Interactions in Virtual Metaverse and Human Rights",<a href="https://www.humanrights.go.kr/site/main/index002">The National Human Rights Commission </a>, S.Korea (Feb.2022)<br>
+▪ "Social Interactions in Virtual Metaverse and Human Rights",<a href="https://www.humanrights.go.kr/site/main/index002"> National Human Rights Commission of Korea </a>, S.Korea (Feb.2022)<br>
-▪ <a href="https://aisummit.co.kr/agenda_2021-2/">'Who Holds Ownership of AI-generated Content and Invention?',</a> AI Summit Seoul 2021, Seoul (Dec.2021)<br>
+▪ <a href="https://aisummit.co.kr/agenda_2021-2/">'Who Holds Ownership of AI-generated Content and Invention?',</a> AI Summit Seoul, S.Korea (Dec.2021)<br>
 ▪ <a href="https://youthigf.in/2021/12/02/agenda/">'Why AI Literacy is Critical for Algorithmic Governance?',</a> Indian Youth Internet Governance Forum(Dec.2021)<br>
 ▪ 'NFTying Memes, Digital Arts Trading and Copyright Theft' Korean Cybercomm Academic Society (Nov.2021) <br>
-▪ 'Data Sharing and Data Privacy:The Limit of Differential Privacy' Tutorial, Korea Internet Governance Forum (Aug.2021) <br>
+▪ 'Data Sharing and Data Privacy:The Limit of Differential Privacy' Tutorial, Korea Internet Governance Forum (KrIGF)(Aug.2021) <br>
 ▪ 'Risk Constructivism and Cultural Cognition', <a href="http://cis.snu.ac.kr/sub2/2_2_6_2.php?mode=view&number=1509&b_name=meet1_2">The Evolution of Technology & Society Conference </a>, SNU + <a href="https://www.kisa.or.kr"> KISA</a> (June.2021)<br>
 ▪ 'The Politicizing Science and Scientific Uncertainty in Epidemiology', Graduate School of Public Health, Yonsei Univ(June.2021)<br>
 ▪ 'The Role of Experts Witness in Toxic Tort Ligitation" Korean Society for Research on Nicotine (May.2021)<br>
-▪  <a href="https://aisummit.co.kr/ais2020_eun-chang-choi/?lang=en">'Ethical AI: A New Corporate Social Responsibility'</a>, <a href="https://aisummit.co.kr/?lang=en"> AI Summit Seoul 2020, S. Korea (Dec.2020)<br>
+▪  <a href="https://aisummit.co.kr/ais2020_eun-chang-choi/?lang=en">'Ethical AI: A New Corporate Social Responsibility'</a>, <a href="https://aisummit.co.kr/?lang=en"> AI Summit Seoul</a>, S. Korea (Dec.2020)<br>
 ▪ 'Blockchain in Media Value Chain and Copyrights Management',<a href="http://www.cybercom.or.kr/?m=bbs&bid=notice_&uid=1134"> Korean Cybercomm Academic Society</a>(Nov.2020)<br>
-▪  'Technology Risks and Scientific Uncertainty' at <a href="http://www.snuiis.re.kr/sub2/2_2_6_2.php"> Technology and Society Forum </a>, Seoul National University (Sept.2020)<br>
+▪  'Technology Risks and Scientific Uncertainty' at <a href="http://www.snuiis.re.kr/sub2/2_2_6_2.php"> Technology & Society Forum </a>, Seoul National University (Sept.2020)<br>
-▪  <a href="http://www.igf.or.kr/2554">'Global Landscape of AI Ethics Principles: Soft Law or Hard Law?'</a>,Korea Internet Governance Forum (Aug.2020) <br>
+▪  <a href="http://www.igf.or.kr/2554">'Global Landscape of AI Ethics Principles: Soft Law or Hard Law?'</a>, Korea Internet Governance Forum (Aug.2020) <br>
 ▪  'South Korea's Contacts Tracing for COVID-19: Balancing between Public Health and Privacy', <a href="https://www.slideshare.net/secret/vlJ18LSZxcB11J"> Slides </a>, <a href="https://youtu.be/4UZlkRLKGes"> Video </a>(Aug.2020) <br>
-▪ <a href="http://kaobe.or.kr/home/page/?pid=conference22">'Business Ethics for Ethical AI: The Function of AI Ethics Board'</a> Korea Academy of Business Ethics Conference(Aug.2020) <br>
+▪ <a href="http://kaobe.or.kr/home/page/?pid=conference22">'Business Ethics for Ethical AI: The Function of AI Ethics Board'</a>  Korea Academy of Business Ethics Conference (Aug.2020) <br>
 ▪ 'Medical Misinformation and Scientific Uncertainty: COVID-19, Ebola & HIV/AIDS',Korea Society of Internet Ethics Conference<br>
 ▪  <a href="https://www.slideshare.net/EunChangChoi/internet-meme-warfare-political-propaganda-commercial-ads-copyright-lawsuits"> 'Internet Memes Warfare: Political Campaign, Commercials and Copyrights'</a>  Korean Cybercomm Academic Society (June 2020)<br>
 ▪ 'How Misinformation Obstruct Public Health Measures during Pandemics', School of Public Health, Yonsei Univ (March.
 2020)<br>
 ▪ <a href="https://bit.ly/36qHFoj">'The Risk Perception of AI'</a>, Korean Association for AI and Law (KAAIL) AI Policy Forum + Microsoft(Oct.
 2019) <br>
 ▪ <a href="https://clawar.org/wp-content/uploads/2019/11/ICRES2019_p64_paper_4.pdf">"The Making of South Korea's Robot Ethics Charter"</a>, <a href="https://clawar.org/conference-proceedings/icres-conference/icres-2019-proceedings/"> International Conference on Robot Ethics and Standards</a>, London, UK (2019)<br>